a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 Politely refuse and tell them you’ve done nothing wrong, etc. Suggest getting the Pattaya tourist police involved to resolve the matter.

-Never put your passport as collateral for any rental in Thailand.
+By the way Never put your passport as collateral for any rental in Thailand.

 I recommend booking a scooter in Pattaya through an online service like Bikes Booking to avoid this hassle!